Latvia Wedding Traditions

 Religious Wedding Ceremonies

-Religious ceremonies in Latvia follow the mandatory civil ceremony and reflect the country’s diverse spiritual landscape, with Lutheran (36%), Catholic (25%), Orthodox (9%), and revived pagan ceremonies (5%) being most common.
+Religious ceremonies in Latvia follow the mandatory civil ceremony and reflect the country’s diverse spiritual landscape, with Lutheran, Catholic, Orthodox, and revived pagan ceremonies being most common.
 These ceremonies, which experienced a significant revival after 1991 independence, cost between €200-1,000 depending on the venue and denomination.

 Regional religious preferences:

-- Riga area: Mixed denominations, 15% interfaith ceremonies
+- Riga area: Mixed denominations with interfaith ceremonies

 The average religious ceremony lasts 45-90 minutes and includes traditional hymns, readings in Latvian or regional languages, and blessing rituals specific to each faith.
-Neo-pagan ceremonies, incorporating pre-Christian Baltic traditions, have grown 300% since 2015 among couples seeking authentic cultural connections.
+Neo-pagan ceremonies, incorporating pre-Christian Baltic traditions, have grown in popularity since 2015 among couples seeking authentic cultural connections.

 Vedēji: The Latvian Alternative to Bridesmaids and Groomsmen